MillerLab-CPHG/Fine_mapping/README.md

 # Fine_mapping
-This repository contains scripts used for fine-mapping GWAS locus using eQTL prioritization methods, including Summary-based Mendelian Randomization (SMR) and coloc based colocalization.
+This repository contains scripts used for fine-mapping candidate causal genes and variants at GWAS loci using eQTL-based prioritization methods, including Summary-based Mendelian Randomization (SMR) and colocalization (coloc).